monocle-h2020/camera_calibration/README.md

 # Installation

+Currently, the easiest way to install the `spectacle` module is using `pip`: simply run `pip install pyspectacle` in your terminal to fetch the package from PyPI and install it.
+You may have to specify a user-specific installation (`pip install pyspectacle --user`) if a permission error occurs.
+Please note that the module itself is called `spectacle` and `pyspectacle` is only its identifier on PyPI.

-Currently, the easiest way to install the `spectacle` module is to clone this repository (`git clone git@github.com:monocle-h2020/camera_calibration.git`) and then install it using pip, by navigating into the repository folder and running `pip install .`.
-We will soon upload it to PyPI to simplify this process even further.
+An alternative way to install the `spectacle` module is to clone this repository (`git clone git@github.com:monocle-h2020/camera_calibration.git`) and then install it using pip, by navigating into the repository folder and running `pip install .`.

 # Usage